MoonPoet/xaprb-src/content/blog/garmin-vivomove-hr-smartwatch.md

 - Fitness
 - Gear
 - Watches
-description: I liked a lot about the Garmin Vivomove HR hybrid smartwatch, but I didn't find it completely satisfactory.
+description: "I liked a lot about the Garmin Vivomove HR hybrid smartwatch, but I didn't find it completely satisfactory."
 credit: https://unsplash.com/photos/CMIesa5_y-c
 image: "/media/2018/05/unsplash-photos-CMIesa5_y-c.jpg"
-author: Baron Schwartz

 ---
 I bought a [Garmin Vivomove HR smartwatch]({{< amz B074K884KQ >}}) to see if it